-Lowry Avenue NE
+Lowry Avenue NE for People

-is the boundary line for the Windom Park/Audobon Park neighborhoods and the Bottineau/Marshall Terrace neighborhoods and travels through the Holland neighborhood in Northeast Minneapolis.
+Lowry Ave NE is the boundary line for the Windom Park/Audobon Park neighborhoods and the Bottineau/Marshall Terrace neighborhoods and travels through the Holland neighborhood in Northeast Minneapolis.
 The Lowry Avenue Bridge crosses the Mississippi River and connects Northeast and North Minneapolis.
 Before the 1960s, Lowry Avenue NE was a tree-lined neighborhood street with two motor vehicle travel lanes, arching elm trees, and small storefronts.
 In the 1960s, the street was widened to two lanes in each direction, and in some places to one lane in each direction with parking, by removing the boulevard and street trees.
 Lowry Avenue NE is scheduled to be reconstructed by Hennepin County in 2023.

 Goals for Lowry Avenue NE

-Contact Your County Commissioner
+Contact County Commissioner Irene Fernando

 Word on the Street

 The Lowry Ave NE for People work group met on Monday, February 22nd and 28 people attended the meeting.
 This work group is part of our County Streets for People campaign to transform Minneapolis streets owned by Hennepin County.Read more

 The Lowry Ave NE for People Work Group had its first meeting on Monday, January 25th.
 A total of 15 people attended.
 This work group is part of our County Streets for People campaign to transform Minneapolis streets owned by Hennepin County.
 The goal of this meeting was to discuss specific ways in which this group could work together effectively to create a vision for a Lowry Ave NE that puts people first.
 As part of this work, we will create an outreach plan to people, organizations, and businesses along the corridor.
 At our meeting we discussed a timeline for our work.Read more